kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 Except as provided in section B36.6 of this appendix, maximum noise levels, when determined in accordance with the noise evaluation methods of appendix A of this part, may not exceed the following:

-\(a\) For acoustical changes to Stage 1 airplanes, regardless of the number of engines, the noise levels prescribed under §36.7(c) of this part.
+\(a\) For acoustical changes to Stage 1 airplanes, regardless of the number of engines, the noise levels prescribed under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.7   Acoustical change: Transport category large airplanes and jet airplanes.|§36.7]](c) of this part.

 \(b\) For any Stage 2 airplane regardless of the number of engines: